khjtony/khjtony.github.io/_posts/2016-11-15-SLAM-on-the-back-ongoing.markdown

 ros_gmapping package require odometry data.
 In my setup, I dont have encoder or GPA (In door), so here are two solutions:
 1. Using [hector_mapping](http://wiki.ros.org/hector_mapping) instead of gmapping
 2. [Check](http://answers.ros.org/question/220068/using-robot-localisation-without-odometry-values/) if ros_localization package is able to give odometry data.
-3. Using some imtermediate package to mocking odometry by IMU and laser.
+3. Using some intermediate package to mocking odometer by IMU and laser.

 #### Frame
 Before I go further, I found a critical idea that I am not quite familiar with **Frame**
 Concretely, TF defines relative geometry relationships between each object in the robot system.
 For example, let me cite this photo:
 ![hardware]({{site.baseurl}}/images/UAV/slam_on_back/tf_tree.png)

-By the way, I strongly recommand to go through the whole tf tutorial.
+By the way, I strongly recommend to go through the whole tf tutorial.
 It is essential.

 ---
 *Last update: Nov.19 2016